KaliBasenji42/KaliBasenji42.github.io/README.md

 This is my website.
 It is hosted by Github.

-It is structured so that it can by copied to host on a Raspberry Pi (do not copy 'index.html').
+It is structured so that it can by copied to host on a Raspberry Pi using Jekyll.
+[How to setup Jekyll](https://raspberrypi-guide.github.io/other/installing-jekyll-webserver).

 <h1>File Structure [Current]</h1>